 Experts in play

-Floating Hospital for Children in Boston has experts in creating fun activities that kids love.
+Tufts Children's Hospital in Boston has experts in creating fun activities that kids love.
 Our Child Life Specialists offer of a full range of services to kids who are dealing with an illness, injury, disability and/or hospitalization but one of the most important areas that they focus on is play.

 Winter weather activities

 So, what are some activities that our Child Life Specialists recommend beyond the typical standbys or reading or watching TV?
-Floating Hospital Director of Child Life Services, Andrea Colliton provides 11 great ideas:
+Tufts Children's Hospital Director of Child Life Services, Andrea Colliton provides 11 great ideas:

 1. DIY (do it yourself) laser maze

 Families could use tape, string, or even toilet paper to create a variety of cross “beams” that children would have to navigate through without touching the “laser.”
 You could make these hard or easy be adding more “lasers” or by timing the activity to see who could get through the maze the fastest without touching any of the lasers.